 One of the ways to help clear the clutter and keep everything streamlined is to clean out your cupboards and wardrobe one month before Christmas.
 Think of those in need and box up whatever you can donate to charity.
 Thinking of others first is a great way to start the festive season.

-Step 4: Be Realistic & Avoid disappointment
+Step 4 to a Stress Free Christmas: Be Realistic & Avoid disappointment

 Never over-exceed your capacity.
 This will only end in frustration.
 Always ask for help.
 Most people are only too willing to help.